muratk5n/thirdwave/en/README.md

 ---

-"Egypt will apply for a new loan from the IMF, the Washington-based crisis lender announced Wednesday, after Russia's invasion of Ukraine caused inflation to spike in the Middle Eastern nation"
+F24: "Egypt will apply for a new loan from the IMF, the Washington-based crisis lender announced Wednesday, after Russia's invasion of Ukraine caused inflation to spike in the Middle Eastern nation"

 ---

-"[The war] in Ukraine has brutally exposed the flaws in Western security architecture..
+Politico: "[The war] in Ukraine has brutally exposed the flaws in Western security architecture..
 'The United Nations Security Council has proven once again to be useless,' one political scientist said"

 ---